 Writing teachers are trained to conference with students about their writing*.
 NCTE’s beliefs about teaching writing states: “Writing has a complex relationship to talk,” and the core pedagogy is conferencing.
 Florida State’s types of conferences resource describes what these conversations can do for students at different points in a writing process.
 Similarly, the University of Wisconsin’s “Preparing for Effective Conferences with Students” identifies ways instructors can make room in their syllabus for one-one-one discussions with students.

 This resource focuses on strategies for incorporating conferences into rapid iterations of feedback.
 Because feedback is critical for revision and learning, Eli Review can increase the proportion of review and revision students complete.
-Since Eli can deliver a high volume of peer feedback and since instructors can coach writers and reviewers using Eli’s review analytics, instructors should schedule conferences to help students sift through the feedback they’ve received.
+Since Eli can deliver a high volume of peer feedback and since instructors can coach writers and reviewers using Eli’s review analytics, instructors can schedule conferences to help students sift through the feedback they’ve received.

 *To learn more about conferences, see these resources from NCTE, “Teaching in the Present,” 2015; for K-12, Prince, “Framing the Conversation: How the Experts Approach the Student/Teacher Writing Conference,” 2015; for college, Lerner, “The Teacher-Student Conference and the Desire for Intimacy,” 2005; for college, Hewett, The Online Writing Conference, 2015.